 If you’re a gun owner in Texas, your backyard might seem like the perfect place to practice your aim.
 However, not all Texas residents are allowed to shoot guns on their property.
 Before you start shooting in the backyard, there are a few things you need to know, brought to you by the firearms education professionals from LTC Austin, the experts who provide the highest-quality Austin license to carry online course available.

 Rules Vary by City

 If you’re inside the city limits, check your city’s laws.
-Texas law allows municipalities to regulate firearm discharge within the city limits as long as the city has a population of more than 100,000.
+Texas law allows municipalities to regulate firearm discharge within the city limits.
 Even if you’re properly following all the other Texas laws about firearm discharge, if your city doesn’t allow it, you could be breaking the law.
 Further, Texas Penal Code 42.12 states the following:

 The Size of Your Property Matters

 When you’re on private property outside city limits, there is no law that states how much land or how big your property must be in order to shoot on it.
 However, Texas law does state that if your property meets certain size requirements, you can shoot inside city limits and cannot be restricted.
 This is outlined in Government Code 229.002.
 You need to have a tract of land at least 10 acres in size if you want to shoot a shotgun, air rifle, air pistol, or BB gun.
-If you’re planning on shooting a rifle or pistol, your land needs to be even larger.
-Texas law specifies you must be on a tract of land at least 50 acres in size to shoot these types of guns.
+If you’re planning on shooting a rifle or pistol, your land needs to be at least 50 acres.

 You Can Only Shoot in Certain Places